kyma-project/kyma/tests/components/application-connector/docs/application-gateway-tests.md

 All certificates are generated using the **generate-certs** target from the `Makefile`.
 The target is executed before the tests are run, and it invokes [`generate-self-signed-certs.sh`](../scripts/generate-self-signed-certs.sh), which creates the CA root, server, and client certificates and keys.

+> [!NOTE]
-> **NOTE:** Since self-signed certificates are used, Application CRs have the **skipVerify: true** property set to `true` to force Application Gateway to skip certificate verification.
+> Since self-signed certificates are used, Application CRs have the **skipVerify: true** property set to `true` to force Application Gateway to skip certificate verification.

 ### API Exposed on Port `8080`